Here Are The Stunning Winners Of Nat Geo's Travel Photographer Contest

 “This picture is a gift that nature has given to me,” Tapiro told National Geographic.
 “When I saw the camera display I was shocked—I didn’t believe it.”

 At 13,000 feet, the 5 million year old Mount Colima is a stratovolcano in the Trans-Mexican Volcanic Belt in Jalisco, Mexico.
-It’s often active, but the last major eruption happened in 1913, so scientists predict the next big eruption could happen any day now.
-And it’s Tapiro’s lifelong goal to be there to capture it.
+It’s often active, but the last major eruption happened in 1913, which has scientists predicting that the next big eruption could happen any day now.
+It’s Tapiro’s lifelong goal to be there to capture it.
 He even built a restaurant at its base just to make sure he’s always close at hand.

 “It is the passion of my life,” Tapiro told Nat Geo.
 “I love this volcano.”